Mission, Vision, and History

 In 1975, Dr. Clarence Maze succeeded Colonel Carson as Richard Bland College’s second President.
 During his tenure, Dr. Maze designed and built a water garden that was inspired by Monet’s garden at Giverny in addition to expanding the College’s academic programs and international travel-study offerings.
 In recognition of his service to the College, the renovated administration building was named Maze Hall upon his retirement in 1996.

 In 1996, Dr. James B. McNeer succeeded Dr. Clarence Maze as Richard Bland College’s third President.
-Dr. McNeer introduced a residential life program and oversaw the completion of the Residential Village in 2008.
-The Residential Village is comprised of two dormitories, Freedom Hall and Patriot Hall, which together originally housed 250 students.
+Dr. McNeer introduced a residential life program.
+The Residential Village completed in 2008 is comprised of two dormitories, Freedom Hall and Patriot Hall, which together originally housed 250 students.
 A new Science and Technology Building was added in 2010, and in recognition of his service to the College, the building was named James B. McNeer Hall.
 Dr. McNeer retired in 2012.

 In 2012, Dr. Debbie L. Sydow succeeded Dr. James McNeer as Richard Bland College’s fourth president.
 Dr. Sydow worked with College stakeholders to develop a far-reaching strategic plan that was approved by the Board of Visitors in 2013; expanded student housing; resurrected intercollegiate athletics; and centralized the Academic Quad on West Campus by re-purposing the former Ernst Hall, which houses state-of-the-art social sciences and humanities classrooms and a 220-seat auditorium.